-Description: This course is designed to help students understand and apply the research and literature which
+Description: This course is designed to help students understand and apply the research and literature which attempts to identify the principles, skills, and theories that help lead to successful marriages and families.

-HFST 1500 Human Development Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Social and Behavioral Science (SS)
+HFST 1500 Human Development

-Description: In this course students learn about the fundamental principles of growth and development from conception through childhood to old age.
-The course includes the study of the biological process of development, as well as the emotional, social, psychological, and cognitive development of the individual within a cultural and historical context.
-This course is cross-listed with Psychology 1100.
+Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Social and Behavioral includes the study of the biological process of development, as well as the emotional, social, psychological, and cognitive development of the individual within a cultural and historical context.
+This course is cross-listed with PSY 1100.